fossasia/star-me/README.md

 ## 6. Wait until the script is finished
 The script needs to run a few minutes.
 At the end it will display "Finally Over ;-)" in blue color.
 Ensure it runs until the end.

-## 7.Starring is done.Go start contributing
+## 7.Starring is done.
+Go start contributing
 Once starring is finished, you can find starred repositories in your github handle.Choose project of your interest and start contributing.
 You will also receive updates regarding repositories.